Skip to product information

 Handle and color samples available on request

-Carpet also available in custom size - send your inquiry via email.
+Carpet also available in custom sizes - send your inquiry via email.

 Signature on the back of the carpet.